-About 87% of our galaxies harbor m=2 spiral arms, \sim 38% have m=3 spiral arms and \sim 20% host m=1 spiral arms.
-13% of the galaxies have both m=1 and m=2 spiral arms.
-About 28% of the galaxies in our sample have both m=2 and m=3 spiral arms, with the two-armed pattern usually in the inner part of the galaxy and m=3 spiral arms in the outer part.
+About 87 per cent of our galaxies harbour m = 2 spiral arms, ~ 38 per cent have m = 3 spiral arms and ~ 20 per cent host m = 1 spiral arms.
+13 per cent of the galaxies have both m = 1 and 2 spiral arms.
+About 28 per cent of the galaxies in our sample have both m = 2 and 3 spiral arms, with the two-armed pattern usually in the inner part of the galaxy and m = 3 spiral arms in the outer part.
 A representative example in this sense would be KIG 260.
-Figure 22 displays the SDSS iband image of KIG 260 and the m=1, 2, 3 Fourier terms images.
-One could easily notice two inner spiral arms (m=2) starting at the end of the bar and three spiral arms (m=3) in the outer part of the galaxy.
+Fig. 22 displays the SDSS i-band image of KIG 260 and the m = 1, 2, 3

+Fourier terms images.
+One could easily notice two inner spiral arms (m = 2) starting at the end of the bar and three spiral arms (m = 3) in the outer part of the galaxy.

 A particularly intriguing case is galaxy KIG 652.
 It was classified as SAB in our previous paper (Durbala et al. 2008).
-The best bulge-disk-bar decomposition solution returned by the BUDDA included a bar component for this galaxy.
-The reconstruction of the m=1-6 Fourier terms revealed that the bar is not real and in fact there are two counter-winding inner spiral arms that mimic a barlike feature in an image that is not deprojected (as used by the BUDDA code).
-Figure 23 displays the reduced and deprojected SDSS i-band image and the m = 1, 2, 3 Fourier images.
-In the m=2image one can see the two inner counter-winding spiral arms (very open).
-The m=3 image shows the three outer spiral arms.
-KIG 652 has m=2 and m=3 spiral arms winding in opposite directions.
-The m = 3 Fourier images of KIG 260 and KIG 652 (Figures 22 and 23, respectively) show possible counterwinding spiral structure in their inner regions.
+The best bulge-disc-bar decomposition solution returned by the BUDDA included a bar component for this galaxy.
+The reconstruction of the m = 1-6 Fourier terms revealed that the bar is not real and in fact there are two counterwinding inner spiral arms that mimic a bar-like feature in an image that is not deprojected (as used by the BUDDA code).
+Fig. 23 displays the reduced and deprojected SDSS i-band image and the m = 1, 2, 3 Fourier images.
+In the m = 2image one can see the two inner counterwinding spiral arms (very open).
+The m = 3 image shows the three outer spiral arms.
+KIG 652 has m = 2 and 3 spiral arms winding in opposite directions.
+The m = 3 Fourier images of KIG 260 and KIG 652 (Figs 22 and 23, respectively) show possible counterwinding spiral structure in their inner regions.
 However, within resolution and deepness constraints we cannot confirm those structures by direct visual inspection of the deprojected SDSS i-band images.